nithinrenjarla/Physical-Design-Module-3/README.md

 The power and ground segments are connected to the appropriate transistor terminals and are routed through the required layout layers.

 Correct power and ground connectivity is essential for reliable circuit operation and for maintaining compatibility with the standard-cell architecture.

-III

-Figure 3: Power and ground connections in the layout

 # 12. Layout Extraction
 Once the physical layout is completed, the layout information is extracted to obtain the electrical representation of the circuit.